matsest/gh-runner-az-private-network-demo/README.md

 # Azure Private Networking for GitHub-hosted Runners Demo

-Learning to set up Azure Private Networking for GitHub-hosted runners.
 This repository provides an end-to-end automated deployment of Azure _and_ GitHub resources using PowerShell, Bicep and GitHub CLI - **all in less than one minute!** :zap:

-Why?
-You can use GitHub-hosted runners in an Azure VNET to connect privately to other resources.
-This enables you to use GitHub-managed infrastructure for CI/CD while providing you with full control over the networking policies of your runners.
-See more details in [the documentation](#official-documentation).
+ Using GitHub-hosted runners within Azure VNET allows you to perform the following actions.

+ - Privately connect a runner to resources inside an Azure VNET without opening internet ports, including on-premises resources accessible from the Azure VNET.
+ - Restrict what GitHub-hosted runners can access or connect to with full control over outbound network policies.
+ - Monitor network logs for GitHub-hosted runners and view all connectivity to and from a runner.

+See [this](https://docs.github.com/en/enterprise-cloud@latest/organizations/managing-organization-settings/about-azure-private-networking-for-github-hosted-runners-in-your-organization#about-network-communication) for more details about how this works.

 > [!TIP]
-> This repo has been massively updated to support the [new GitHub API's allowing for full end-to-end automated deployment](https://github.blog/changelog/2025-01-29-actions-github-hosted-larger-runner-network-configuration-rest-apis-ga/).
+> This repo has been significantly updated to support the [new GitHub API's allowing for full end-to-end automated deployment](https://github.blog/changelog/2025-01-29-actions-github-hosted-larger-runner-network-configuration-rest-apis-ga/).
 You can check out the previous (still functional but not end-to-end automated) version see [v1 here](https://github.com/matsest/gh-runner-az-private-network-demo/tree/v1).
 (Run `git checkout v1` after cloning.)

 ## Prerequisites

 - An Azure subscription with **Contributor** and **Network Contributor** permissions (least privilege) or **Owner** permissions
 - An **Team** or **Enterprise Cloud** GitHub organization with **organization Owner role** (required to run operations via GH CLI with Oauth scopes)
   - Working on identifying if a lesser-privileged approach is supported, either using Oauth scopes, GitHub Apps or fine-grained tokens (awaiting [discussion](https://github.com/orgs/community/discussions/149651#discussioncomment-12373322))
   - If you have a newer GitHub organization you will need to [edit the default budget](https://docs.github.com/en/billing/using-the-new-billing-platform/preventing-overspending#editing-or-deleting-a-budget) for Actions to more than $0.
+See [this](#cost) for more details on costs.
 - [GitHub CLI](https://cli.github.com/) (tested with 2.68.1)
 - PowerShell 7.x with [Azure PowerShell modules](https://learn.microsoft.com/en-us/powershell/azure/install-azure-powershell) (tested with PowerShell 7.5.0 and Az.Resources 7.8.1)
 - [Azure Bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/install) (tested with 0.33.93)